Nebra sky disc: Calendar rule

-The Nebra disc has also been compared to a passage from the Greek poet Hesiod in Works and Days, written around 700 BC:
+The Nebra Disc has been compared to a passage from the Greek poet Hesiod, written around 700 BC, which describes the role of the Pleiades for organizing the agricultural year:

 "When the Pleiades, daughters of Atlas, are rising, begin your harvest, and your ploughing when they are going to set.
 Forty nights and days they are hidden and appear again as the year moves round, when first you sharpen your sickle.
 This is the law of the plains, and of those who live near the sea, and who inhabit rich country, the glens and hollows far from the tossing sea,—strip to sow and strip to plough and strip to reap, if you wish to get in all Demeter's fruits in due season, and that each kind may grow in its season."